web-illinois/ilw-columns/README.md

 ### Attributes
 * **mode**: the relative size and position of the columns.
 See below for options.
 * **theme**: `blue`, `orange`, `blue-gradient`, `orange-gradient`, `gray`, `white`.
 Defaults to white.
 This is only the background of the columns.
-* **width:** no width attribute will make it fit the container, `full` will break the container and go full width, and `auto` will break the container, but only for the background
+* **width:** no width attribute will make it fit the container, `full` will break the container and go full width, `auto` will break the container, but only for the background, and `page` will contain the contents but allow the background to go full width.
 * **gap**: a length / percentage CSS of padding between the columns.
-Defaults to `0 0 40px 0` to handle padding.
+Defaults to none.
 * **padding**: standard length / percentage CSS of padding around the grid.
-Defaults to none.
+Defaults to `0 0 40px 0` to handle padding.
 * **reverse**: If the columns should reverse, so items on the left will show up on the right.
 This will have no effect on a smaller container where it stacks.

 ### Mode options